-A public consultation period will be held from 9 September to 7 October 2019: https://www.kent.gov.uk/education-and-children/schools/school-consultations
+A public consultation period was held from 9 September to 7 October 2019: https://www.kent.gov.uk/education-and-children/schools/school-consultations

-The report is planned to be taken to the CYPE Cabinet Committee on 15 November 2019.
+The report was considered and endorsed at the CYPE Cabinet Committee on 15 November 2019.

-The views of the Local Member will be sought during the consultation period and will be and included in the report to Cabinet Committee on 15 November 2019.
+The views of the Local Member were sought during the consultation period and included in the report to Cabinet Committee on 15 November 2019.

 Financial implications: St Johns Primary School has identified a classroom to provide the space needed to create the satellite provision.
 Developer contributions of £24,548.70 will be provided for the cost of refurbishments.
 Canterbury Academy will be provided with a 4 classroom modular building established on the site to accommodate the satellite provision.
 The cost of moving and refurbishing the Foxwood mobile units has been estimated at £580,843.93 and will be funded from the Education Capital budget.
 As per KCC policy a total of £6,000 per newly provided classrooms will be provided to the school from the DGS revenue budget.
 For this project a total of £30,000 will be provided for the establishment of the satellite provisions.
 KCC will work closely with the senior leadership teams of both schools to ensure that all appropriate accommodation and facilities are provided to enable them to deliver an effective curriculum.

-Legal implications: Any legal implications will be identified in the report to the Cabinet Member for Children, Young People and Education before he takes his decision to issue a statutory public notice.
+Legal implications: Any legal implications were identified in the report to the Cabinet Member for Children, Young People and Education.

-Equalities implications: (Confirm that an EqIA has been undertaken – should be done at earliest stage of project scoping) An Equality Impact Assessment has been produced as part of the consultation process and is attached.
+Equalities implications: An Equality Impact Assessment has been produced as part of the consultation process.